fbpx

 This workshop will also focus on the care of your bees including feeding, medicating and treating for Varroa mites.
 Time will be given to honey extraction equipment and techniques and you will learn about various bee diseases and illnesses, then finish off with a Q & A.

-Learn More About Your Teacher, Bart Esplin!
+Learn More About Your Teacher, Matt Bangerter!

-Learn More About Your Teacher, Professor Sheriden Hansen!
+Learn More About Your Teacher, Kayla Stoker!

-Learn More About Your Teacher, Jenna Dyckman!
+Learn More About Your Teacher, Marjorie Ross!

 All demonstrations and workshops are subject to instructor availability and may change.